 - Treatment of pes cavus (high-arched feet)

-Mr Malhotra has always had a passion for research and (as of 2020) has over 35 peer reviewed publications, 4 book chapters / consensus documents, 40 regional / national / international presentations and over 40 audit / quality improvement projects.
+Mr Malhotra has always had a passion for research and (as of 2020) has over 40 peer reviewed publications, 4 book chapters / consensus documents, over 45 regional / national / international presentations and over 40 audit / quality improvement projects.
 He currently runs a quality improvement project to redesign patient pathways, improve efficiency, and measure outcomes.

 He is actively involved in cutting edge research into novel methods of treating arthritis, deformity correction, treatment of neuromuscular disorders, and into methods for assessing foot and ankle conditions.
 The Stanmore Foot and Ankle Specialists group of surgeons all work closely with the Institute of Musculoskeletal Sciences affiliated with UCL where they are involved with projects aimed at improving patients care.
 They are currently engaged with a number of clinical studies and Mr Malhotra is an Honorary Clinical Lecturer at the Department of Ortho and MSK Science, University College London.

 An up-to-date list of Mr Malhotra’s publications can be found here: